pagkly/Zed/Investopedia3/What Is a One-Time Item.md

 ## Explaining One-Time Items

 A company could list a one-time item separately on its income statement particularly if it's self-explanatory.
-However, many publicly-traded companies that report their financial performance on a quarterly and annual basis publish [consolidated financial statements](https://www.investopedia.com/terms/c/consolidatedfinancialstatement.asp).
+However, many publicly-traded companies that report their financial performance on a quarterly and annual basis publish [[consolidated financial statements]](https://www.investopedia.com/terms/c/consolidatedfinancialstatement.asp).
 These consolidated statements contain the aggregate financial performance for a corporation that owns multiple companies, subsidiaries, divisions, or businesses.
 The aggregated figures make it easier for the company to report their revenue, expenses, and profit.
 However, it's up to investors and analysts to investigate what's behind those aggregated figures.
 As a result, the one-items might not be listed separately on a consolidated income statement.

 Instead, the company might group several items into a consolidated line item, such as _other income_, if the one-time items were gains.
 A separate consolidated line for nonrecurring charges could also be listed.
 However, there is usually a footnote number next to these line items on the income statement, which refers to a more in-depth explanation of the gains or losses in the footnotes section.
 The footnotes are found in the management discussion and analysis (MD&A) section of the company's quarterly or annual financial reports.